joh120/Rock_paper_scissors_js/README.md

 Rock-Paper Scissors:

-A dynamic rock-paper-scissors game made using javascript
+A dynamic rock-paper-scissors game made using javascript.